blorente/naylang-documentation/src/introduction.md

 The rest of this document describes the implementation and results of the project.
 It first introduces the reader to the Grace programming language and shows the research done about the state of the art as it pertains Naylang.
 Following that, the document presents a section about the implementation phase of the project, which details the structure and inner workings of the relevant components of the system.
 After that, two short chapters describe the modular visitor pattern and the testing methodology used in development.
 Lastly, the results of the research are presented, with an assesment of the state of the project.

-The appendices cover a wide range of non-vital material, such as the Spanish translations of the introduction and comclusion and the grammars used for parsing.
+The appendices cover a wide range of non-vital material, such as the Spanish translations of the introduction and conclusion and the grammars used for parsing.